DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/drag.md

 ---
 # t.drag Method

 Drags an element to a specified offset.
+Can be chained with other `TestController` methods.

 ```text
 t.drag(selector, dragOffsetX, dragOffsetY [, options]) → this